• Home

 But my favorite recipes so far? you’re looking at it!

-The spiralized sweet potatoes are seasons perfectly, and the egg in the middle complements it, well, perfectly – whites cooked until set, but yolk still just slightly gooey.
+The spiralized sweet potatoes are seasoned perfectly, and the egg in the middle complements it perfectly – whites cooked until set, but yolk still just slightly gooey.

 Even my child who isn’t fond of eggs eats his plate clean, telling me that he “still doesn’t like eggs, but they’re okay with the sweet potatoes.”